Looking After Gynaecomastia Surgery Scars

 First 4 Weeks

-There wasn’t a lot I could do in terms of direct care for the scars for the first 4 weeks after my surgery as they were covered in brown surgical tape to keep them protected.
+There wasn’t a lot I could do in terms of direct care for the scars for the first 4 weeks after my surgery.
+They were covered in brown surgical tape to keep them protected.

 I also had a limited range of motion in my arms, so I couldn’t reach out far and was walking around with T-rex arms and was restricted to wearing button-ups or zip-up tops.